 - Storytelling is not a form of theatre – of course its entertainment, but it’s not a passive art form.
-The audience are part of the performance.
+Every performance is shaped by the audience.

 - The imagination of the audience is central to the performance and is what creates the true storytelling experience.